krishula/AzureMLCapstone/README.md

 **Best Model**

+Auto ML run created many models as we can see in the scrren shots below.
+The best model is "Voting Ensemble" with an accuarcy of 85%.

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/AutoML3.png)

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/AutoML4.png)

 **Best Model Parameters**

+Other than accuracy we found the following parameter values as shown in the screenshot below:
+  - AUC_macro - 91.96%
+  - AUC_micro - 91.63%
+  - AUC_weighted - 91.96%

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/AutoML5.png)

 **Best model and run_id**

+Here are the details of the best model, such as run id:

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/AutoML6.png)

 **Fitted Model - Best Estimator from the model**

+Here is a sneak peek of the fitted model, we can see the hyperparameters our auto ml model has generated:

 ![alt txt](https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/AutoML7.png)